ArtBIT/base_convert/README.md

 ```

 ## Custom alphabets
-Instead of integer bases, you can pass in the alphabet string to use for conversion (since integer bases are converted to alphabet strings anyways).
+Instead of integer bases, you can pass in the alphabet string to use for conversion (since integer bases are converted to alphabet strings anyways, i.e. hexadecimal alphabet is simply "0123456789abcdef").

 Here we convert from base 10 to alphabet 'customizable'
 ```php